SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 SignPath simplifies the macro signing process, ensuring that organizations can enforce secure policies without burdening users.
 By adopting a structured, certificate-based approach, businesses can safeguard their environments while continuing to leverage the efficiency of Office macros.

-By taking proactive measures today, organizations can significantly reduce their risk exposure and protect themselves from the ever-evolving landscape of cyber threats.
+By taking proactive measures today, organizations can significantly reduce their risk exposure and protect themselves from the ever-evolving landscape of cyber threats.\\

 Want to learn more about how SignPath can protect your Office macros?
-[Get in touch with us](/contact) today.
+[Get in touch with us](https://about.signpath.io/contact)today.